uzujs/uzu/statechart/README.md

-# uzu state machines
+# uzu/statechart

 Statecharts are useful for managing complicated asynchronous UI.
-This is a small and stateless implementation of these statecharts, here called "machines", that can wrap several vanilla Uzu state objects.
+This is a small and stateless implementation of these statecharts.

-Statecharts fit well as a property within a [/model](/model).
+Statecharts fit well as a value within a [/model](/model).

 ```js
 const state = statechart({